Clear-Bible/Alignments/docs/formats.md

   data with additional information in separate files, provided they use the same alignment group identifiers.
-* The value is an object that identifies the source text and which source words are part of the alignment group (by identifier), and likewise for the target text.
-(In the example above, "NA27" is the source and "YLT" is the target.)
+* The value is an object that identifies the source text and which source words are part of the alignment group, and likewise for the target text.
 * The value object also includes a "meta" key whose value is a set of key-value pairs with metadata for the alignment.
 Often this will be the same for all alignment groups (as in the example above